How to use an Ignition Coil

-I have had second thoughts about adding this page to my website, questioning wether its such a good idea to encourage people to build their own cannons.
-However, seeing the dangerous methods of ignition that people use, I figure its in the interest of safety for people to use a proper ignition system and trigger their cannons from a safe distance.
+I had second thoughts about adding this page to my website, questioning wether it's such a good idea to encourage people to build their own cannons.
+But seeing the dangerous methods of ignition that some people use, I figure it's in the interest of safety for people to use a proper ignition system and trigger their cannons from a safe distance.

 The ratio of secondary to primary turns in an ignition coil is somewhere around 100:1.
 The ignition coil is operated directly off a 12 volt source.
-However, the ignition coil does not work like an ordinary transformer.
+The coil doesn't quite operate like an ordinary transformer.
 An ordinary transformer will produce output current at the same time that input current is applied.
 An ignition coil actually does most of its work acting as an inductor.
 When the ignition coil is connected to the battery, the inductor is 'charged' with current.
 It takes a few milliseconds for the current to build up the magnetic field - this on account of reverse voltage caused by the increase in magnetic field.
-During this short charging period, maybe a thousand volts are produced at the high voltage terminal, not enough to actually cause a spark.
+During this short charging period, maybe a thousand volts are produced at the high voltage terminal, not enough to produce a spark.

-The actual spark is generated when the breaker contacts open.
+The actual spark itself is produced when the breaker contacts open.
 For an ideal inductor, the current and voltage relate by:

 A less theoretical way of looking at it is that disconnecting the current source will cause the magnetic field in the coil to collapse (because nothing is forcing it magnetic anymore), and the rapid change of magnetic field in turn induces a large voltage in the windings.

-In an engine with four or more cylinders, the high voltage terminal of the coil is connected to the distributor, which is just a fancy high voltage rotating switch, for selecting which of the spark plugs needs to be fired.
+In an engine with four or more cylinders, the high voltage terminal of the coil is connected to the distributor, which is just a fancy high voltage rotating switch, for selecting which of the spark to connect the coil to.
 This is much cheaper than having one ignition coil for each cylinder.
+However, the whole arrangement is finniky, and most newer vehicles have a coil for each two cylinder, with each end of the coil sparking two spark plugs at once.
+This makes igntion coils like the one shown very difficult to find.

 One thing that cars usually have that I didn't include in the circuit is a small capacitor across the breaker points, often called the "ignitor".
 This capacitor in cars before electronic ignition had a tendency to fail over time, so you may have heard people refer to it.
-The capacitor helps to protect the points by liming voltage across the contacts, so the contacts themselves won't spark.
-It also forms a bit of a resonant circuit with the coil, and that way enhances the spark, although it probably cuts down on the output voltage a little bit.
+The capacitor, together with the inductance of the coils, makes the coils resonate, which makes for a brighter spark.
+I don't fully understand why.
+It also heps protect mechanical contacts a bit, but cars these days no longer have mechanical ignition contacts.
 For the purpose of firing a cannon, it works well enough without one.

 Connect the high voltage terminal of your ignition coil to the tip of the spark plug.
 The high voltage terminal is at the top center of the coil, with the deep socket.
 Use wire with good insulation - use at least the kind of cable used in a power cord, or something with thicker insulation.
 Its best to keep the wires a few centimeters apart, and away from any moisture.
 High voltage will find its way through any defects in the insulation.
 Keep the wires less than a meter long.
 Use another wire to connect the body of the spark plug to one of the terminals of the ignition coil (doesn't matter which one).